RiverOnVenus/blog/_posts/2022-11-09-linux-cpu-schedulers.md

 - [Baby](https://github.com/hamadmarri/Baby-CPU-Scheduler) - A very basic and lightweight yet very performant CPU scheduler.
 Can be used for learning purposes as a base ground CPU scheduler on Linux.
 - [BFS](https://www.phoronix.com/scan.php?page=search&q=Brain+Fuck+Scheduler) - BFS (Brain Fuck Scheduler) is a process scheduler designed for the linux kernel as an alternative to the Completely Fair Scheduler.
 - [BMQ](https://gitlab.com/alfredchen/linux-prjc) - BMQ (BitMap Queue) is a linux CPU scheduler, inspired By Google's Zircon.
-- [Bore](https://github.com/firelzrd/bore-scheduler) - BORE (Burst-Oriented Response Enhancer) is a modification to the Completely Fair Scheduler, the Linux default CPU scheduler.
+- [Bore](https://github.com/firelzrd/bore-scheduler) - BORE (Burst-Oriented Response Enhancer) is enhanced versions of CFS  (Completely Fair Scheduler) and EEVDF (Earliest Eligible Virtual  Deadline First) Linux schedulers.
+Developed with the aim of maintaining these schedulers' high performance while delivering resilient responsiveness to user input under as  versatile load scenario as possible.
 - [CacULE](https://github.com/hamadmarri/cacule-cpu-scheduler) - The CacULE CPU scheduler is based on interactivity score mechanism.
 The interactivity score is inspired by the ULE scheduler (FreeBSD scheduler).
 - [CFS](https://www.kernel.org/doc/html/latest/scheduler/sched-design-CFS.html) - CFS (Completely Fair Scheduler) is the new desktop process scheduler implemented in Linux 2.6.23 as a replacement for the previous vanilla scheduler’s SCHED_OTHER interactivity code. ~~It is the current linux task scheduler.~~
 - [ECHO](https://github.com/hamadmarri/ECHO-CPU-Scheduler) - Enhanced CPU Handling Orchestrator, implemented on top of Baby scheduler.